ShenCiao/CialloVulkan/README.md

 ### External Dependencies

 - Rendering
-  - Vulkan - For using some features OpenGL cannot offer.
+  - Vulkan - Using some features OpenGL cannot offer.
   - Vulkan Memory Allocator
   - Vookoo - It's a thin wrapper on Vulkan.
 Ciallo use it for fast prototyping vulkan pipeline.
 - GUI